DShot ESCs

 Enable DShot for your required outputs in the Actuator Configuration.

-DShot comes with different speed options: DShot150, DShot300, DShot600 and DShot1200, where the number indicates the speed in kilo-bits/second.
+DShot comes with different speed options: DShot150, DShot300, and DShot600 where the number indicates the speed in kilo-bits/second.
 You should set the parameter to the highest speed supported by your ESC (according to its datasheet).

 Then connect the battery and arm the vehicle.
 The ESCs should initialize and the motors turn in the correct directions.

-• If the motors do not spin in the correct direction (for the selected airframe) you can reverse them in the UI using the Set Spin Direction option (this option appears after you select DShot and assign motors).
-You can also reverse motors by sending an ESC Command.
+- If the motors do not spin in the correct direction (for the selected airframe) you can reverse them in the UI using the Set Spin Direction option (this option appears after you select DShot and assign motors).

 ESC Commands